iconify/documentation/documents/pages/sources/index.md

 [Icon packages](./npm/index.md) are similar to bundles, but provide icon data for one icon at a time.

-Icon packages are very easy to use: import icon data from package and pass data to Iconify implementation.
+Icon packages are very easy to use: import icon data from icon package and pass data to Iconify icon component.

 ## Available Icons